benshimonz/V1/README.md

 - L2C may appear before a quantifier
 - Right of the relationship / path : an entity (yellow/aggregated/blue/logical/red) or a quantifier

-- For each assignment to the '←' entity: _at_ is an optional attribute tag - equal to the number of relationships / paths that satisfy the pattern. _at_ is set as a calculated property of the '←' assignment.
+- For each assignment to the '←' entity: _at_ is an optional aggregation tag - equal to the number of relationships / paths that satisfy the pattern. _at_ is set as a calculated property of the '←' assignment.
 - An optional condition on the number of relationships / paths that satisfy the pattern - for each assignment to the '←' entity, expressed by an equation (e.g. '> 30')
-- A condition, an attribute tag, or both - must be presented
+- A condition, an aggregation tag, or both - must be presented

 _**Q71:** Any dragon that froze dragons more than 10 times (cumulatively)_